 • believe they can or feel they have to cope without help

 • worry that they will appear weak if they talk about their feelings or seek support

 Campaign Against Living Miserably (CALM) are working to prevent male suicide in the UK by challenging the culture that prevents men from seeking help.
-They have produced this video talking about the specific difficulties around being a man and feeling suicidal:

 Studies show that people from LGBT+ communities are more likely to experience suicidal feelings and take their own lives.

 The reasons for this are complex and not yet fully understood.
 However, mental health problems experienced by LGBTQ people have been linked to:

 • Royal College of Psychiatrists leaflet: Feeling Overwhelmed